Last Updated on January 31, 2026 by George Pavlopoulos

 Berlin has more museums than rainy days

-No matter which time of the year you’ll visit Berlin, there’s always a chance to encounter rainy days.
+No matter what time of the year you visit Berlin, there’s always a chance of encountering rainy days.
 According to statistics, Berlin has an average of 106 rainy days per year.
-That said, approximately one out of three days per year might be rainy.
-Of course, the rainy days are mainly a thing of winter or early spring, but this doesn’t mean you can’t expect some rain if you visit Berlin during summer.
+That said, about one in three days per year is likely to be rainy.
+Of course, rainy days are mainly a thing of winter or early spring, but that doesn’t mean you can’t expect some rain if you visit Berlin in summer.

-On the brighter side of life, Berlin is home to more than 170 museums, and the number is still rising.
-The city has plenty of world-famous museums and art institutions, making it one of the best places to see art in Europe.
+On the brighter side, Berlin is home to more than 170 museums, and the number is still rising.
+The city boasts numerous world-renowned museums and art institutions, making it one of Europe’s premier destinations for art.
 Among the most famous ones are the Pergamon Museum, the Neue Nationalgalerie, and the Jewish Museum.
 Therefore, even if you’re not the biggest museumgoer, you can consider them during the rainy days of your stay.

 The best hotel chain in Berlin: Motel One